Samuel Belzberg: Personal life

-Belzberg died on March 30, 2018, in Vancouver, and is survived by his wife of 68 years, Frances, and four children: Marc, Lisa, Wendy, and Sherry.
-His daughter Wendy married Strauss Zelnick, the founder of ZMC and head of Take Two Interactive in 1990.
-His daughter Lisa, was married to and has three children (Sasha, Tess and Ezekiel) with American businessman, entrepreneur and philanthropist Matthew Bronfman, son of Canadian billionaire Edgar Bronfman Sr.
+Belzberg died on March 30, 2018, in Vancouver, survived by his wife of 68 years, Frances (née Cooper), and four children: Marc, Lisa, Wendy, and Cheri.
+Wendy married and has 3 children with American businessman Strauss Zelnick.
+Daughter Lisa was previously married to and has three children with American businessman and philanthropist Matthew Bronfman, son of Canadian billionaire Edgar Bronfman Sr.